unicity-sphere/agentic-chatbot/rag/sphere-wallet-user-manual.md

 Group creation is available to relay administrators.
 Click **Create Group**, enter a name and description, and the group is created on the relay.

-## AI Agents and Marketplaces

-The main content area of Sphere displays a grid of AI-powered agents and marketplace services.
-Click any agent card to interact with it.

-### Available Agents

-- **Chat** — Direct messages and group chat (described above).
-- **Viktor (Uncensored AI)** — A privacy-focused AI assistant.
-Ask it questions, get research help, or have general conversations.
-No logging is performed.
-- **P2P Predict (Sports)** — A sports prediction marketplace.
-Browse upcoming matches, place predictions, and view your bet history.
-Quick filters for Basketball, Soccer, Tennis, and Cricket.
-- **OTC Crypto** — Peer-to-peer cryptocurrency trading.
-Buy and sell ALPHA tokens directly with other users.
-Quick actions to buy common amounts.
-- **Buy / Sell Anything** — A general-purpose P2P marketplace.
-List items for sale or browse listings from others.
-Categories include Gold, Tickets, ASICs, and more.
-- **Pokemon Cards** — A Pokemon card marketplace.
-Browse cards, add them to your cart, and purchase with Unicity tokens.
-You can also list your own cards for sale.
-- **Marketplace** — An embedded view of the Unicity Marketplace website.

-Most agents that involve transactions require a wallet to be set up.
-If you haven't created a wallet yet, the agent will prompt you to do so.

 ## IPFS Sync

 Sphere can sync your token data to IPFS for backup and cross-device access.